-This part of the assignment will be graded based on participation.
-Full participation (fully contributing to the delivery of both group sessions and demonstrating reasonable effort) will allow each learner to earn the full 10%.
+This part of the assignment will be graded based on participation and a brief group reflection identifying strengths, what went well, and suggestions for growth (200-250 words or a 5 minute audio recording of a debrief).
+Full participation (fully contributing to the delivery of both group sessions, demonstrating reasonable effort and completing the reflection) will allow each learner to earn the full 10% for Part B.